Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Windows Client Editions.md

-# Examine Windows client editions and capabilities
+# Examine Windows Client Editions and Capabilities
 Before installing Windows, it’s important to pick the edition that best fits your organization’s needs.
 > * Different users have different needs — from home users to big companies.
 > * Windows comes in multiple editions (like Home, Pro, Enterprise, etc.).